jmespath-community/jmespath.spec/jep-010-slice-projections.md

 is evaluated similar to the other array projections.
-Given a slice projection which contains a left hand side containing the slice expression and a right hand side, the slice expression is evaluated to create a new sub array, and each expression on the right hand side is evaluted against each element from the array slice to create the final result.
+Given a slice projection which contains a left hand side containing the slice expression and a right hand side, the slice expression is evaluated to create a new sub array, and each expression on the right hand side is evaluated against each element from the array slice to create the final result.

 This JEP does not include any modifications to the JMESPath grammar.